Itch.io: History

-In 2012, an American hobbyist programmer named Leaf Corcoran created his own programming language, "MoonScript", and started making games in it, but had nowhere to distribute them.
+In 2012, American hobbyist programmer Leaf Corcoran created his own programming language, "MoonScript", and started making games in it, but had nowhere to distribute them.
 Steam, the leading video game distribution platform, had implemented a greenlight system for games based on community voting.
 Corcoran decided to create a more open marketplace for indie games in MoonScript, inspired by Bandcamp's model.
 He started coding in January 2013 and the website was launched on March 3, on his unused domain name itch.io.
 However, it attracted little attention at first and mostly served as his personal repository.
-Itch.io started to become noticed through his participation in the game jam Ludum Dare, and so Corcoran added contest-hosting tools to the platform.
+Itch.io began getting attention through his participation in the game jam Ludum Dare, and so Corcoran added contest-hosting tools to the platform.
 In early 2014, Itch.io hosted a Flappy Birdthemed Flappy Jam after the popular game was removed from the App Store.
 It attracted hundreds of submissions and received media coverage.
 At the end of the year, Corcoran said that he had lost over $8,000 running Itch.io.
-It had been a one-man operation the whole way.
+The platform had been a solo project of Corcoran's for the entire year.

 By 2015, Itch.io had become established as a dedicated platform for indie developers.
 By June, it had paid over $393,000 and hosted over 15,000 creations, a figure which had tripled over the previous nine months.
 A desktop application for Itch.io was released in early 2016.
 By February 2017, Itch.io had reached five million game downloads.

 In 2021, during the lawsuit Epic Games v.
 Apple, Epic Games protested that Apple was unwilling to host competing stores on Apple's App Store.
 Itch.io had been added to the Epic Games Store shortly before, which commentators saw as an attempt to demonstrate that they did not do the same.
 Apple's lawyers argued that Epic indirectly facilitated access to games that they have not vetted by drawing attention to "unspeakable games" with sexualized content on Itch.io.
 Itch.io's indie community was skeptical of both companies, but some found the debate humorous.
 One user launched the "Unspeakable Jam" and Itch.io joked on Twitter that Apple's lawyers called and said to "turn off ALL the games."
 ScreenHub Australia's Chantelle McColl thought that the response was moot, considering that such third-party applications could be accessed on Apple devices.

 A 2019 public report revealed that Itch.io hosted over 200,000 games.

 On December 8, 2024, Itch.io's domain was made inaccessible due to an automated phishing report generated by BrandShield's AI platform on behalf of Funko.
 Itch.io was brought back online later the same day.